IR

 14. dilution of share value due to exercise of stock acquisition rights

-The Company grants stock acquisition rights to its officers and employees as an incentive.
-When these stock acquisition rights are exercised, new shares of the Company's stock are issued, which may dilute the value of the shares and the percentage of voting rights held by existing shareholders.
-As of the end of the current fiscal year, the number of latent shares resulting from these stock acquisition rights was 93,740 shares, equivalent to 1.76% of the total number of outstanding shares of 5,303,750 shares.
+The Company grants stock acquisition rights to its officers and employees for incentive purposes.
+If these stock acquisition rights are exercised, new shares of the Company's stock will be issued, potentially diluting the value and voting rights ratio of shares held by existing shareholders.As of the end of the current consolidated fiscal year, the number of potential shares arising from these stock acquisition rights is 93,310 shares, equivalent to 1.75% of the total number of shares issued and outstanding, which is 5,306,750 shares.

 The Group is developing a business model of licensing and providing technologies developed in-house, rather than contracted development, and plans to invest a large portion of its budget in research and development, which forms the basis of its business model.
 However, in the event of a major deviation from forecasts or a change in R&D policy, the Group may not be able to recover the invested funds and business development may be delayed, which may affect the Group's financial position and operating results.
 However, in the event of a major failure in forecasting or a change in R&D policy, the Group may not be able to recover the invested funds and business development may be delayed, which may affect the financial position and business performance of the Group.